Mexico rules out terrorism, organized crime in ferry blast

 The explosion injured at least 25 people, including U.S. tourists.
 It marked another blow to the reputation of Mexico’s tourism industry, as the country’s soaring crime and long-running battle with drug cartels have increasingly disrupted resort towns.

 Shortly before spring break, when thousands of U.S. college students descend on Mexican beach towns, the U.S. government on Wednesday barred its employees from traveling to Playa del Carmen.
-It cited an unspecified “security threat” and mentioning the blast.
+It cited an unspecified“security threat” and mentioning the blast.
 The government later limited the ban to certain neighborhoods.

 Following the blast, the Mexico’s federal police will increase its deployment in the Mexican state of Quintana Roo on the Yucatan Peninsula which includes Cancun.
 It will prioritize areas frequented by tourists, Manelich Castilla, the top federal police chief, said at the news conference.
 He stressed that the Mexican government has the resources to keep the peace in tourist destinations.